lordthorzonus/php-dataloader/README.md

 ```

 ## Usage
 To create a loader you must provide a batching function, an internal memoization cache and the global event loop from ReactPHP.
+To have better understanding what the ReactPHP event loop is and how it is used refer to it's [documentation](https://github.com/reactphp/event-loop).

 ```php
 use leinonen\DataLoader\Dataloader;